FierceMarkets/CodingStandards/php-coding-standards.md

     ?>
 ---

-# Some Best practices from Pear

-## Readability of code blocks
+# Readability of code blocks

 Related lines of code should be grouped into blocks, separated from each other to keep readability as high as possible.
 The definition of "related" depends on the code :)

 For example: